bashup/doco/specs/Targets.cram.md

     0

 # svc2 has two variables, one with `$$` and the other with a linefeed

+    $ target svc2 cat-env
+    calling compose-config
+    X='y$z'
+    Q='r
+    s'

+# But they are correctly parsed into k=v strings by get-env:
+# (cat-env doesn't cache, so compose-config will be called again)

     $ target svc2 get-env; printf '%q\n' "${REPLY[@]}"
     calling compose-config